-Windscribe was launched in April of 2016 by Windscribe Limited in Toronto, Canada.
+Windscribe is a relatively-new VPN service, in 2016 by Windscribe Limited in Toronto, Canada.

 1. Strong Privacy & Encryption Features

-- Encryption: They use the AES-256 cipher encryption (with SHA512 auth and a 4096-bit RSA key) for their desktop apps and TLS 1.2, ECDHE_RSA with P-256 key exchange, and AES_128_GCM cipher for their browser extensions.
-You can assured of enjoying military-grade encryption.
+The reasoning is because you’ll get access to best-in-class AES-256 cipher encryption (with SHA512 auth and a 4096-bit RSA key) for their desktop apps, and AES_128_GCM cipher for their browser extensions.
+These technical details will have security professionals salivating.

 2. No Leaks, No Viruses = Safe to Use